romeerez/orchid-orm/packages/docs/src/guide/query-builder.md

 ## onConflict

-A modifier for create queries that specify alternative behaviour in the case of a conflict.
+A modifier for creating queries that specify alternative behavior in the case of a conflict.
-A conflict occurs when a table has a `PRIMARY KEY` or a `UNIQUE` index on a column (or a composite index on a set of columns) and a row being created has the same value as a row which already exists in the table in this column(s).
+A conflict occurs when a table has a `PRIMARY KEY` or a `UNIQUE` index on a column (or a composite index on a set of columns) and a row being created has the same value as a row that already exists in the table in this column(s).
-The default behaviour in case of conflict is to raise an error and abort the query.
+The default behavior in case of conflict is to raise an error and abort the query.
-Using this method you can change this behaviour to either silently ignore the error by using .onConflict().ignore() or to update the existing row with new data (perform an "UPSERT") by using .onConflict().merge().
+Using this method you can change this behavior to either silently ignore the error by using .onConflict().ignore() or to update the existing row with new data (perform an "UPSERT") by using .onConflict().merge().

 ```ts